ArtakNiazyan/MadeInYerevan/README.md

 3rd Part: Here we can use the items to perform several functions, in this case fetch.
 Fetch is a Backbone function with LiveSqrd Extensions and Options such as success, error etc.
-Once the fetch is performed on the items we can now itirate through them using each, in this case we are printing a log and appending the model to a template
+Once the fetch is performed on the items we can now iterate through them using each, in this case we are printing a log and appending the model to a template

 ```
     that.items.fetch({